Licensed EV Charger Electricians Serving Seattle, WA

 Many Seattle homes were built before home EV charging became part of daily life.
 That does not mean your home cannot support a charger, but it does mean the panel, circuit space, service capacity, grounding, and wiring path should be checked carefully first.

-We regularly help homeowners determine whether they can add a Level 2 charger now, whether a load management option makes sense, or whether an electrical panel replacement in Seattle, West Seattle panel replacement, or electric service upgrade in Seattle should be part of the project.
+We regularly help homeowners determine whether they can add a Level 2 charger now, whether a load management option makes sense, or whether an electrical panel replacement in Seattle, West Seattle panel replacement, or electrical service upgrade in Seattle should be part of the project.

 For some homes, the right answer is a dedicated EV charger circuit.
 For others, the safer path may include smart load management, panel work, outlet upgrades, wiring corrections, or a more complete electrical plan before charger installation.